MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 > [!INCLUDE [Preview customer token](includes/preview-feature.md)]

 As an admin, you can use app setup policies to customize Microsoft Teams to highlight the apps that are most important for your users.
 You choose the apps to pin and set the order that they appear.
-App setup policies let you showcase your line-of-business apps and other apps that users in your organization need.
+App setup policies let you showcase apps that users in your organization need, including ones built by third parties or by developers in your organization.
+You can also use app setup policies to manage how built-in features appear.

 Apps are pinned to the app bar.
 This is the bar on the side of the Teams desktop client and at the bottom of the Teams mobile clients (iOS and Android).